minimaxa1/Orbe/README.md

 Orbi is a feature-rich, single-file web interface designed to interact directly with a locally running Ollama instance.
-It provides a highly customizable chat experience with advanced controls, multimedia output, code handling, and configuration management, all within your browser without needing complex server setups.
+It provides a highly customizable chat experience with advanced controls, code output, code handling, and configuration management, all within your browser without needing complex server setups.

 ## ✨ Key Features